-5.3.2 Batch System API
+18.2 Batch System API

-class toil.batchSystems.abstractBatchSystem.AbstractBatchSystem classmethod supportsHotDeployment()
+class toil.batchSystems.abstractBatchSystem.AbstractBatchSystem classmethod supportsAutoDeployment()

-An abstract (as far as Python currently allows) base class to represent the interface the batch system must provide to Toil classmethod supportsWorkerCleanup()
+An abstract (as far as Python currently allows) base class to represent the interface the batch system must provide to Toil.

-Whether this batch system supports hot deployment of the user script itself.
+Whether this batch system supports auto-deployment of the user script itself.
 If it does, the setUserScript() can be invoked to set the resource object representing the user script.

-Note to implementors: If your implementation returns True here, it should also override
+Note to implementors: If your implementation returns True here, it should also override classmethod supportsWorkerCleanup()